How to Write a Good Eulogy

 - If there are to be any readings during the service, the eulogist should be informed.

 - If there is to be more than one eulogy given, review this with the minister and coordinate with each speaker.
-Each speaker should avoid similar stories, and each should be brief.
+Each speaker should avoid similar stories and themes, and each should be brief.

 - Eulogies are for the living, and for everyone at a remembrance service.